KhondamirRustamov/AF-Multimer-cluster/README.md

 ![image](https://github.com/user-attachments/assets/f6332117-d3fe-4726-a794-187a34bb31a7)

+Fig. 1.
+Workflow for predicting conformational landscape of protein-protein interactions using AlphaFold and unpaired sequence clustering.
+Initially, the MSA of the metamorphic protein is sampled or clustered using various techniques and predicted by AlphaFold2 models.
+Then, an unpaired MSA, comprising the full ligand MSA and the sampled/clustered MSA of the metamorphic protein, is constructed and provided as input to the AlphaFold model.

 -data/

-  </t>Structure files and AF2/AF2-M scores for predicted proteins (files with big size weren't upload to GitHub - contact authors to get them)
+  Structure files and AF2/AF2-M scores for predicted proteins (files with big size weren't upload to GitHub - contact authors to get them)

 -AF_Multimer_Cluster.ipynb

-  </t>Easy Google Colab notebook for easy access to our pipeline.
+  Easy Google Colab notebook for easy access to our pipeline.